 2. Sign-up for the Hyatt Credit Card

-Signing up for the Hyatt Credit Card from Chase–and earning its sign-up bonus–is probably the quickest way to rack up points with Hyatt.
+Signing up for The World Of Hyatt Credit Card from Chase–and earning its sign-up bonus–is probably the quickest way to rack up points with Hyatt.
 But even beyond earning the sign-up bonus, you’ll be able to earn points with Hyatt on your regular spending.
 Here’s how:

-As a bonus, just carrying the Hyatt Credit Card will bump you up to Discoverist status, which includes 10% bonus points on eligible spending with Hyatt.
+As a bonus, you get automatic World of Hyatt Elite status for as long as your account is open.
+Additionally, you get 5 qualifying night credits toward your next tier status every year.
+Each time you spend $5,000 on your card, you will earn 2 qualifying night credits towards your next tier status.
 You’ll also get 1 free night stay at a category 1-4 hotel or resort each year after your cardmember anniversary.
 If you’re keen to start earning and redeeming points with Hyatt, carrying their credit card is a huge boost.